Atlantic Records: Acquisition by Warner Bros.-Seven Arts

-During 1968 Atlantic established a new subsidiary label, Cotillion Records.
-The label was originally formed as an outlet for blues and deep Southern soul; its first single, Otis Clay's version of "She's About A Mover", was an R&B hit.
+During 1968, Atlantic established a new subsidiary label, Cotillion Records.
+The label was originally formed as an outlet for blues and deep Southern soul.
+Its first single, Otis Clay's version of "She's About A Mover", was an R&B hit.
 Cotillion's catalog quickly expanded to include progressive rock, folk-rock, gospel, jazz and comedy.
 In 1976, the label started focusing on disco and R&B. Among its acts were the post-Curtis Mayfield Impressions, Slave, Brook Benton, Jean Knight, Mass Production, Sister Sledge, The Velvet Underground, Stacy Lattisaw, Lou Donaldson, Mylon LeFevre, Stevie Woods, Johnny Gill, Emerson, Lake & Palmer, Garland Green, The Dynamics, The Fabulous Counts, and The Fatback Band.
 Cotillion was also responsible for launching the career of Luther Vandross, who recorded for the label as part of the trio Luther.
 Cotillion also released the triple-albums soundtrack of the Woodstock festival film in 1970.
 From 1970 it also distributed Embryo Records, founded by jazz flautist Herbie Mann after his earlier Atlantic contract had expired.

 In addition to establishing Cotillion, Atlantic began expanding its own roster to include rock, soul/rock, progressive rock, British bands and singer songwriters.
 Two female artists were personally signed by Wexler, with album releases in 1969, Dusty Springfield (Dusty in Memphis) and Lotti Golden (Motor-Cycle), although Golden also had a close working relationship with Ertegun, who was instrumental in her signing with the label.
 By 1969, the Atlantic 8000 series (1968–72) consisted of R&B, rock, soul/rock and psychedelic acts.
 Other releases that year include albums by Aretha Franklin (Soul '69), Led Zeppelin (Led Zeppelin), Don Covay (House of Blue Lights), Boz Scaggs (Boz Scaggs), Roberta Flack (First Take), Wilson Pickett (Hey Jude), Mott the Hoople (Mott the Hoople), and Black Pearl (Black Pearl).

-In 1969 Warner Bros.-Seven Arts was taken over by the Kinney National Company, and in the early 1970s the group was rebadged as Warner Communications.
+In 1969, Warner Bros.-Seven Arts was taken over by the Kinney National Company, and in the early 1970s the group was rebadged as Warner Communications.
 After buying Elektra Records and its sister label Nonesuch Records in 1970, Kinney combined the operations of all of its record labels under a new holding company, WEA, and also known as Warner Music Group.
 WEA was also used as a label for distributing the company's artists outside North America.
 In January 1970, Ahmet Ertegun was successful in his executive battle against Warner Bros.
-Records President Mike Maitland to keep Atlantic Records autonomous and as a result, Maitland was fired by Kinney president Steve Ross.
+Records President Mike Maitland to keep Atlantic Records autonomous.
+As a result, Maitland was fired by Kinney president Steve Ross.
 Ertegun recommended Mo Ostin to succeed Maitland as Warner Bros.
 Records president.
 With Ertegun's power at Warners now secure, Atlantic was able to maintain autonomy through the parent company reorganizations and continue to do their own marketing, while WEA handled distribution.